Grey-winged trumpeter: Feeding

 Adult grey-winged trumpeters feed mostly on soft fruit that has fallen to the forest floor.
 Though much of it has been knocked loose or picked and dropped by squirrel monkeys or arboreal birds, it tends to persist so the trumpeters do not need follow monkey troops.
 Fruits eaten are usually those of large trees but trumpeters will pick fruit from shrubs as well.
 About 10% of their diet is small arthropods, some of which they capture when following army ant swarms.
 Chicks are fed a greater percentage of arthropods when young.
 Adults also eat small vertebrates but only rarely.

 Breeding

 Grey-winged trumpeters are polyandrous and cooperative breeders.
 Up to three males mate with the dominant female of the flock, and all members contribute to raising the young.
 The species usually nests in holes in trees that have been excavated by other species, and sometimes also in natural breaks where for instance a trunk has split.
 They do not build a nest in the hole.
 They apparently time their breeding so the eggs hatch at the beginning of the local rainy season when fruit, and especially insects, are abundant.
 The clutch size is two to four eggs but usually three.

-Vocalization
+Voice

 All trumpeters are highly vocal.
 The grey-winged trumpeter's song is a low humming "wuh-wuh-wuh wuh wuh - -".
 Its alarm call is "loud, harsh 'GRAH' notes".